0xJam3z/armoury/README.md

 ![](img/logo.png)
 ---

-Armoury is a lightweight inventory, quick-access launcher / clipboard tool designed for penetration testers and red teamers.
+Armoury is a lightweight inventory, quick-access launcher / clipboard tool designed for penetration testers and red teamers.you

+Just search up the command you're looking for, use F2 to open the command in a new terminal or hit enter to have it copied to clipboard.

 ![](img/armoury.gif)